trozzelle/awesome-political-tech/README.md

 - [PoliEngine](https://poliengine.com/) - Candidate website builder with fairly run of the mill templates but also very affordable pricing.
 - [Campaign Partner](https://www.campaignpartner.com/) - Website builder that's been around for a while.
 Features include online donations, event management, and a basic CRM.

-# Open Source Tools and Resources
+## Open Source Tools and Resources

-## Data Management
+### Data Management

 - [move-coop/Parsons](https://github.com/move-coop/parsons) - Fantastic python utility library that makes it easy to interact with the APIs of many common campaign tools, like NGPVAN, Mobilize, and Hustle.
 Connectors abstract Requests and Parsons Table wraps petl with a bunch of quality-of-life methods for getting data in and out of various formats.
 - [ActBlue Connector for AirByte](https://github.com/community-tech-alliance/airbyte-source-actblue)
 - [dedupeio](https://github.com/dedupeio/dedupe) - Python library that uses machine learning to perform fuzzy matching, deduplication, and record-linking.

-## Datasets
+### Datasets

 - [Open States Bulk Data](https://openstates.org/data/) - State legislature data for upper and lower chambers in each state.
 Has data on legislators, bills, and votes.
 Bulk data and API available.
 - [FEC Bulk Data](https://www.fec.gov/data/browse-data/?tab=bulk-data) - Bulk data downloads for Federal committees.
 -

-## Email
+### Email

 - [MJML](https://mjml.io/) - Responsive email framework that takes the pain out of building good-looking, cross-platform emails.
-Can be used with a native editor, as a nodejs module, or free-to-use API.
+Can be used with a native editor, as a Node.js module, or free-to-use API.
 Very easy to build the classic 1-col fundraising email layout.
-- [Can I Email...?](https://www.caniemail.com/) - HTML/CSS feature reference for compatability and client support.
+- [Can I Email?](https://www.caniemail.com/) - HTML/CSS feature reference for compatability and client support.
 Important to know that 60% of your recipients won't see your slick linear-gradient header, so be sure to set a fallback.
 - [Archive of Political Emails](https://politicalemails.org/) - Email archive that collects email from candidates, elected officials, PACs, NGOs, etc.
 - [SimilarMail](https://www.similarmail.com/) - General email archive with a lot of political content.

-## Geospatial
+### Geospatial

 - [New York State Legislative Task Force on Demographic Research and Reapportionment](https://latfor.state.ny.us/data/) - NYS legislative boundaries for CD/SD/AD, available in shapefiles.
 - [NYS Street Address Mapping (SAM)](http://gis.ny.gov/streets/) - NYS GIS geocoding service.
 Typically an exact match for the state voter file.